 H. Kent Holland, M.D., is board certified in the subspecialties of oncology and hematology.
-He is Medical Director of the Blood and Marrow Transplant Program at Northside Hospital and Co-Director of the Northside Hospital Stem Cell Processing Laboratory.
+He is Medical Director of the Blood and Marrow Transplant Program at Northside Hospital, Co-Director of the Northside Hospital Stem Cell Processing Laboratory and Medical Director of the Atlanta Blood Services Apheresis Collection Facility.
 Dr. Holland is also a Northside Hospital Leukemia Program physician.
-From 2013 – 2018, Dr. Holland was recognized as among Atlanta’s Top Doctors in his specialty by Castle Connolly.
+From 2013 – 2022, Dr. Holland was recognized as among Atlanta’s Top Doctors in his specialty by Castle Connolly.

 - B.S.E., Duke University